 Where a document relating to potential prior art according to Art.
-54(3) is referred to in the search opinion, two situations may arise, depending on whether or not the examinersearch division can conclusively establish that said prior art document has an earlier relevant date than that of the application.
-If so, the examinersearch division should raise an objection under Art.
+54(3) is referred to in the search opinion, two situations may arise, depending on whether or not the search division can conclusively establish that said prior-art document has an earlier relevant date than that of the application.
+If so, the search division raises an objection under Art.
 54(3).
-If not, heit should assume that any priority which cannot be checked is valid.
+If not, it assumes that any priority which cannot be checked is valid.
 This leads to two different scenarios:

 The issue of the validity of the priority claim(s) then needs to be reviewed in examination (see F‑VI, 2).